“Are you listening to me? What did he call it again? It was an interesting word,” remarked the promoter.

-That was a snippet of the conversation I heard recently while attending a leadership conference.
-The main speaker was mingling with the crowd and really leaving a good impression on the attendees.
+That was a snippet of a conversation I heard recently while attending a leadership conference.
+The main speaker was mingling with the crowd and really left a good impression on the attendees.
 His eyes were focused on each speaker.
 He nodded and laughed at seemingly all of the right moments.

 Yet, when questioned, he couldn’t recall the conversations because, by his own admission, he really wasn’t listening.

 I may not be a great talker or conversationalist, but I love to listen.
 I especially love personal stories.
 If you ever meet with me, we will likely turn a 30-minute chat over coffee into 90 minutes easily.
 And likely, you’ll do most of the talking.

 On my 10th wedding anniversary, some friends decided to take my wife and me out to dinner with him and his wife.
 We went to a local restaurant and spent 45 minutes at the bar chatting before taking a seat at our table.
 Dinner lasted about 2 hours from then.
 It was just us four sharing stories and dreams.

 As we drove home, my wife asked me, “Did you even have fun?”

 I said, “Yes, I had a great time.
 Why?”

 “I was listening to the stories,” I responded.